 Many people have told us that they were not excited to plan a trip to Hot Springs National Park.
 That they couldn’t figure out why it was worth visiting other than to get a parks passport stamps.
 I get that this park is different from other parks but that is what makes it so special and unique.

-Things to do Hot Springs National Park
+Things to do in Hot Springs National Park

 Visit the Fordyce Bathhouse Visitor Center

 The Fordyce Bathhouse Visitor Center is a MUST VISIT!
-You can take a self guided tour of the bathhouse or take a ranger led tour to learn more.
+You can take a self-guided tour of the bathhouse or take a ranger-led tour to learn more.
 Make sure and watch the park movie to learn more about the history of Hot Springs NP.
 The movie does a fantastic job of explaining why Hot Springs NP is so important and why it was protected.